Corpus callosum: Neuronal fibers

 The size, amount of myelination, and density of the fibers in the subregions relate to the functions of the brain regions they connect.
 Myelination is the process of coating neurons with myelin, which helps the transfer of information between neurons.
 The process is believed to occur until an individual's thirties with peak growth in the first decade of one's life.
 Thinner, lightly myelinated fibers are slower conducting and they connect the association and prefrontal areas.
 Thicker and fast-conducting fibers connect the visual and motor areas.

-The tractogram pictured shows the nerve tracts from six segments of the corpus callosum, providing linking of the cortical regions between the cerebral hemispheres.
+The tractogram pictured shows, from left to right, the nerve tracts from six segments of the corpus callosum, providing linking of the cortical regions between the cerebral hemispheres.
 Those of the genu are shown in coral; of the premotor, green; of the sensory-motor, purple; of the parietal, pink; of the temporal, yellow; and of the splenium, blue.

 Thinner axons in the genu connect the prefrontal cortex between the two halves of the brain; these fibers arise from a fork-like bundle of fibers from the tapetum, the forceps minor.
 Thicker axons in the trunk of the corpus callosum interconnect areas of the motor cortex, with proportionately more of the corpus callosum dedicated to supplementary motor regions including Broca's area.
 The splenium communicates somatosensory information between the two halves of the parietal lobe and the visual cortex at the occipital lobe.
 These are the fibers of the forceps major.

 A study of five- to eighteen-year-olds found a positive correlation between age and callosal thickness.